 In terms of frequency, I recommend swimmers who are new to lifting weights to hit the gym 3 times a week with at least a day recovery in between sessions.
 For example- train on Monday, Wednesday, and Friday and rest on the other days.

-If you are interested in checking out my list of the top 10 strength exercises for swimmers, you can do so by clicking here.
+If you are interested in checking out my list of the some good strength exercises for swimmers, you can do so by clicking here.

 1. Increased strength, endurance, and power can result in faster swimming performances and stronger dives and turns.